Fourplay (Double Exposure album)

-Fourplay is the second studio album recorded by American male vocal quartet Double Exposure, released in 1978 on the Salsoul label.
+Fourplay is the second studio album by American male vocal quartet Double Exposure, released in 1978 on the Salsoul label.

 History

 The album features the song "Newsy Neighbors", which failed to chart.
 One other single, "Perfect Lover", was released.
 It also failed to chart.

+Critical reception

+The Bay State Banner called the album "a typical Philadelphia production, and some of the arrangements sound like they were taken off the assembly line...
+But you do hear 'Singing' on this record rather than chanting or background warbling, and that's one thing to be thankful for."